Henry H. Kessler: Career

 Kessler received the first President's Award of the Committee on Employment of the Physically Handicapped in 1952 under President Truman, and the Albert Lasker Award in 1954.
 In 1962, Kessler oversaw the establishment of a new hospital to aid disabled people in Tegucigalpa, Honduras.
 He wrote his autobiography, The Knife Is Not Enough, in 1968.
 Joseph G. Minish presented an article, "Extraordinary People Seek an Ordinary Destiny", written by Kessler to Congress in September 1969 in order to bring to light the discrimination and prejudice that disabled people encounter.

 Kessler was one of 15 members appointed to the National Commission on State Workmen's Compensation Law by the President under the Occupational Safety and Health Act of 1970.
 The commission's final report, issued July 31, 1972, found that workman's compensation coverage was inadequate in almost every state and had a flawed delivery system.
 In December 1972, the Governor named seven people, including Kessler, to the New Jersey Workmen's Compensation Study Commission.
 In September 1973, the commission released a 100-page report that included a list of 14 major deficiencies in the workmen's compensation program and offered recommended changes.
 As a result of the findings of these commissions, Governor Brendan Byrne focused on workmen's compensation in his 1973 election.
 Afterwards, he assigned top Department of Labor and Industry officials to rewrite the existing statute.
 Kessler was a consultant in activities of the United Nations, the World Veterans Federation, the World Health Organization, Rehabilitation International and the United States Government.

 Kessler died on January 18, 1978.
 After his death, a tribute was given in Kessler's honor during a February 1978 meeting of the United States Senate.
 A collection of his papers is held at the Rutgers University Libraries.

 Personal life

 Kessler had three children with his first wife, Jessica Winnick.
-He later married Estell Cohen, who had two children from a previous marriage.
+He later married Estelle Cohen, who had two children from a previous marriage.